- Fermentation chiller temperature to -35℃

 Fermentation chillers are electromechanical devices that you will use in controlling the fermentation environment by reducing excess heat production.

-You will use the fermentation chiller to adequately maintain a certain temperature which is suitable for fermentation.
+You will use the fermentation chiller to adequately maintain a certain temperature that is suitable for fermentation.

 How Much Do the Fermentation Chillers Cost?